expo/expo/docs/pages/guides/authentication.md

 [Create a new Google Client ID][c-google] that will be used with `expoClientId`.

 - **Application Type**: Web Application
-- Give it a name (e.g. "Expo Client Proxy").
+- Give it a name (e.g. "Expo client Proxy").
 - **URIs** (Authorized JavaScript origins): https://auth.expo.io
 - **Authorized redirect URIs**: https://auth.expo.io/@your-username/your-project-slug